welldonestudio/welldonestudio.github.io/docs/Sending Transactions/Celo.md

 };
 ```

 To complete the transaction, follow the steps outlined below.
 A faucet is required to transmit a transaction.
-[The following URL](https://celo.org/developers/faucet) will send you a tap of the Celo testnet token.
+[The following URL](https://celo.org/developers/faucet) will send you a tap of the Celo Alfajores testnet token.

 ```jsx live
 function sendTransaction() {